 Weights & Measures Bldg (13d) 1880’s demolished – 1923

-With MacLean’s ‘New University‘ plan now underway, the idea of tearing down University Square’s newest building – The Science Building – located to the north and east of Old Capitol and built in 1884 – was protested heavily, causing Professors Thomas H. Macbride – who later became SUI President in 1914 – and Samuel Calvin to propose the radical idea of saving it by moving the 6,000-ton building two-hundred feet across Jefferson and Capitol Streets – while turning it halfway around in the process!
+With MacLean’s ‘New University‘ plan now underway, the idea of tearing down University Square’s newest building – The Science Building – located to the north and east of Old Capitol and built in 1884 – was protested heavily, causing Professors Thomas H. Macbride – who later became SUI President in 1914 – Samuel Calvin, and C.C.
+Nutting to propose the radical idea of saving Science Hall by moving the 6,000-ton building two-hundred feet across Jefferson and Capitol Streets – while turning it halfway around in the process!

-So, in 1905, with the help of an experienced moving team from Chicago, the Science Building (later named Calvin Hall) was moved, making way for the construction of the second building in MacLean’s ‘New University’ plan – the Natural Science Building – later named Macbride Hall.
+So, in 1905, with the help of an experienced moving team from Chicago, the Science Building was moved – making way for the continued construction of the second building in MacLean’s ‘New University’ plan – the Natural Science Building.

 The Hall of Natural Science – later named Macbride Hall – opened in 1908 and stood as a testament to the University’s place as an outpost of civilization on the prairie, marking a continued determination to remake the architectural image of the University on a grander and more ordered scale.
 The building houses one of the largest classrooms on campus, as well as the Museum of Natural History—the oldest existing university museum west of the Mississippi.
 For more than four decades, the building was also the home of the University’s library.